 The dark woods remind us of Polynesian longboats and the ceiling details make it feel like you are really in a =hut in Bora Bora.
 These bungalows with their own plunge pool, and deck from which you can watch fireworks or the Electrical Water Pageant, provide an escape to paradise with a perfectly themed delivery.
 It’s a real tropical paradise!

-Reflecting on this list, we can’t help but notice there’s quite a variety of themed room styles and choices available at Disney World.
+Reflecting on this list, we can’t help but notice there’s quite a variety of themed room styles and choices available at the Walt Disney World Resort.
 There’s nearly something for everyone!

 Which of these spectacularly themed rooms at the Disney World Resorts is most appealing to you?